Of late I've been inspired by Indian cuisine after watching Pryia from Bon Appetit creating mouth watering dishes on BA's Youtube channel.

 If you can find asafoetida, I highly recommend you give it a try, but be weary it doesn't have a pleasant smell. ;)

-Another widely used technique is 'chonk' - where you temper herbs & spices in oil into enhance their flavour and compliment the dish at hand.
+Another widely used technique is 'chonk' - where you temper herbs & spices in oil to enhance their flavour and compliment the dish at hand.
 It's also wonderful at adding texture to a dish.

 Love Alex, Ballerina Bites.
 Xx